esakrissa/microservices-deployment/DEPLOY.md

 ## Continuous Deployment

 After the initial setup, the CI/CD pipeline will automatically:
-- Build and deploy the FastAPI app when changes are made to the `fastapi-app` directory
+- Build and deploy the API Gateway when changes are made to the `api-gateway` directory
 - Build and deploy the Telegram bot when changes are made to the `telegram-bot` directory
 - Build and deploy the message broker when changes are made to the `message-broker` directory
 - Apply Terraform changes when modifications are made to the `terraform` directory